 The Bachelor of Science in Liberal and Applied Studies Coordinating Committee will consist of at least seven faculty members.
 The Faculty Senate will appoint members for three year staggered terms.
 There will be a minimum of one committee member from each of the six groups (Arts, Humanities, Natural Sciences, Applied Sciences, Behavioral Sciences and Applied Behavioral Sciences).
 An additional member from the department of English, Humanities and Languages will also be a member.
-The Dean of Graduate Studies, E-Programming, and Academic Support and the Coordinator of the BSLAS will serve as ex-officio, non-voting members.
+The Director or designee of the Academic Advising and Outreach Center (AAOC) and the Coordinator of the BSLAS will serve as ex-officio, non-voting members.